spring-guides/gs-rest-service/README.md

 A word is defined to be an anagram of a palindrome if its letters can be rearranged to form a palindrome (a sequence of characters that is the same backwards as it is forwards), for example, 'bzzubu' can be arranged to spell 'buzzub', which is a palindrome.

-A small suite of tests has been created called WordControllerTests.
+A small suite of tests has been created called `WordControllerTests`.
 Your code must pass these tests.

 ## Exercise
 This repository contains a class called `WordController` in the `hello` package.